igorsouza-dev/meetapp-mobile/README.md

 # Meetapp - Mobile

-Mobile APP made for the MeetApp project.
+Mobile APP made for the MeetApp project using React Native.

 ## What is Meetapp?